 Linux Smart Enumeration (lse)

 Linux Smart Enumeration (lse) is another powerful enumeration script that provides detailed information about a Linux system.
-It categorizes its findings into different levels, making it easier to prioritize your focus on specific areas.
+It categorizes its findings into different levels, making prioritizing your focus on specific areas easier.
 To use lse, download the script and execute it on the target system:

 $ wget https://raw.githubusercontent.com/diego-treitos/linux-smart-enumeration/master/lse.sh